When Your Art And Soul Is In Bringing Puppets To Life

 A puppeteer needs to have qualities like creativity, have knowledge of literature, music, sound and light as well as stagecraft… how do you manage all these things?

 After this, we need to define the timeline of the story to be presented.
-I need painting skills to bring out the suitable facial expression.
-After the stringing and control systems are tested, we start costuming, for which sewing skills are necessary.
+After all the stringing and control systems are tested, we start costuming, for which sewing skills are necessary.
 I make my own jewellery for the puppets with wood and foils.
 All these are made as prescribed in the Natyashastra, and we adhere to the traditional format.

 After all this, the music, dialogues and script follow.
-Puppetry comes under proscenium theatre, so I have to design the stage and curtain and lighting, which are all very important.
+Puppetry comes under proscenium theatre, so I have to design the stage and curtain and lighting, which are very important in visual arts.
 Not to mention, many rehearsals.

 With all of these, production takes one-and-a-half years from conceptualisation to bringing it to stage.
 I have brought out productions like Harishchandra, Vijayanagara Vaibhava, Rajasuya Yaga, Abhijnaana Shakuntalam, and Malavikagnimitram.